RocketMan/solaris-userland-legacy/components/desktop/firefox-91/README.md

 ### Notes

-* Bug1450912.patch does not seem to achieve the intended effect.
-  It is supposed to set the LC_COLLATE and LC_TIME locales to C for correct c++ std library operation on Solaris, but unlike the analogous patch in Firefox 78, that does not seem to work.

-  **WORKAROUND:**

-  Launch firefox with LC_COLLATE and LC_TIME environment variables; e.g.,

-        LC_COLLATE=C LC_TIME=C firefox

 * EGL/glx probing seems to use a later version of EGL than we have, so falls back to libpci (part of pciutils) to detect the GPU.
 This requires elevated priveges, which we really should not give to the browser.